iuravic/duktig-skeleton-web-app/README.md

 ];
 ```

-Another example is a route with an optional trailing slash at the end, which uses a closure-type handler (the handler gets resolved by the container and it's arguments are injected):
+Let's take a look at another example with a route that gets an optional trailing slash at the end, and which uses a closure-type handler.
+This kind of route handler also gets resolved by the container and it's arguments will be resolved and injected:

 ```php
 <?php